murakuma/enmove/packages/conf-webpack/README.md

 - TypeScript loader
 - css-module support
-- SASS support with TS declaration generation (by `typings-for-css-modules-loader`)
+- SASS support along with TS declaration generation
 - Compatible with `webpack-dev-server`
 - Automatically generates `vendor.js` for external packages, which is barely changed